-The lead alloy solder has been industry standard for a long time.
-It contains a mixture of tin and lead in the percentage of 60/40.
+The lead alloy solder has been an industry standard for a long time.
+It contains a mixture of tin and lead in a percentage of 60/40.
 The melting temperature for this compound is between 180-190 degrees Celsius.

-The tin in this alloy mixture is to lower the melting temperature because the circuit boards are sensitive to high temperatures.
+The tin in this alloy mixture lowers the melting temperature because the circuit boards are sensitive to high temperatures.

-Lead is poisonous when inhaled for a long time, and that is why the European Union is encouraging you to think about alternatives to lead-based solders.
+Lead is poisonous when inhaled for a long time, and that is why the European Union is encouraging you to think about alternatives to lead-based soldiers.
 It is a solder without the lead.
-Several standardization bodies require that we use lead-free solder because of the dangers posed by lead.
-However lead-free solder has a higher melting point and difficult to work with but by far better if you consider the health issues related to lead poisoning.
+Several standardization bodies require that we use lead-free solder because of the dangers posed by information.
+However, lead-free solder has a higher melting point and is difficult to work with but better if you consider the health issues related to lead poisoning.

-It is thought to form stronger joints compared to the lead-based solder because naturally, tin is strong and hard.
-Tin needs around 380 degrees Celsius to melt and may take some seconds longer to cool leaving shiny and clean solder joints.
+It is thought to form stronger joints than the lead-based solder because naturally, tin is solid and hard.
+The container needs around 380 degrees Celsius to melt and may take seconds longer to cool, leaving shiny and clean solder joints.

-Wrongful handling of lead in a soldering environment may lead to exposure from lead fumes.
-Some of the possible health effects are reproductive problems, digestive problems, muscle pain, joint pain, and concentration problems.
-All these health risks are brought about by either ingestion or inhalation.
+Wrongful handling of lead in a soldering environment may lead to exposure to lead fumes.
+Possible health effects are reproductive problems, digestive problems, muscle pain, joint pain, and concentration problems.
+Either ingestion or inhalation brings about all these health risks.

 The silver alloy solder could be a combination of lead or no lead at all.
-Silver was added to the alloy to prevent silver migration that takes place when silver plated components are soldered.
+Silver was added to the alloy to prevent silver migration when silver-plated components are soldered.

-When you use silver alloy solder, it will leach out the joint giving it a brittle and weak joint.
-Common lead alloy with silver has 2% silver, 62% tin, and 36% lead.
+Using silver alloy solder will leach out the joint, giving it a brittle and weak joint.
+Standard lead alloy with silver has 2% silver, 62% tin, and 36% lead.
 The mixture will limit the silver migration effect with better overall properties than lead alloy solder, which has led to an increase in its cost.